 you see that both sentences can be translated in English by “for”.
 In Russian, the difference between both sentences are as follow:

-means that “she done something for the benefit of her brother” while
+means that “she has done something for the benefit of her brother” while

 means that “he did it instead of me”.